betsegaw/build-in-container/README.md

 # Introduction

-Build provides you with a consistent, 'dockerized' method of building your projects.
+Buildoc provides you with a consistent, 'dockerized' method of building your projects.
 Instead of having each one of your contributors figure out how to build a project, you can use these scripts to create a dockerized builder that will let anyone get started building in no time.